ezcater/zeebe_bpmn_rspec/README.md

 #### Fail Job

-Jobs can be failed by calling `and_fail`.
+Jobs can be failed by calling `and_fail` (also aliased as `fail`).
 An optional message can be specified when failing a job.

 ```ruby
 # Failing a job can be chanined with expectations